headersalreadysent/bridge/README.md

 // Converts asBytes() to a UTF-8 encoded String.
 String responseString = response.asString();

-// Cached in the Response object, using this method multiples will reference the same JSONObject.
+// Cached in the Response object, using this method multiples will reference the same Ason.
 // This allows your app to not re-parse the JSON if it's used multiple times.
-JSONObject responseJsonObject = response.asJsonObject();
+Ason responseAsonObject = response.asAsonObject();

-// Cached in the Response object, using this method multiples will reference the same JSONArray.
+// Cached in the Response object, using this method multiples will reference the same AsonArray.
 // This allows your app to not re-parse the JSON if it's used multiple times.
+AsonArray responseAsonArray = response.asAsonArray();

+// Same as asAsonObject(), just uses the underlying stock JSONObject instance JSONObject responseJsonObject = response.asJsonObject();

-JSONArray responseJsonArray = response.asJsonArray();
+// Same as asAsonArray(), just uses the underlying stock JSONArray instance JSONArray responseJsonArray = response.asJsonArray();

 // Save the response content to a File of your choosing